INIT6Source/AUGMENTERS-BIOHACKING-FAQ/README.md

 <details><summary>

-## 2. How is this different than DIY-Bio, Citizen Science, Nootropics, Transhumanism, etc?
+## 2. How is this different than DIY-Bio, Nootropics, Transhumanism, etc?

 </summary>